 The great part about Cologne’s Christmas markets is that the Cologne Cathedral towers above them, creating some beautiful views.
 The Weinachtsmarkt am Kölner Dom (Christmas market at the Cologne Cathedral) sits right outside the Gothic cathedral, which happens to be Germany’s most-visited landmark and an UNESCO World Heritage site.
 Its construction began in 1248, halted in 1473, and was completed in 1880 to its original Medieval plan.
 From the center of the market, you can look up at the cathedral through a tent of string lights that covers the vendor booths.

 My favorite themed market was a short walk beyond that—Heinzels Wintermärchen.
 Heinzelmännchen are house gnomes and Wintermärchen means “winter fairytales,” so the market looks exactly as it sounds.
-Elves, woodworking, an ice skating rink, and costumed vendors made this market into a true winter wonderland that made you forget you’re in the middle of a big city.
+Elves, woodworking, an ice skating rink, and costumed vendors made this market into a true winter wonderland that made you forget you’re in a big city.

 Wuppertal